Episode #280: How to Live Free in a Dangerous World and Write a Decolonial Memoir with Shayla Lawson

 Matt Bowles: Folks, we are bringing it to you as an exclusive from the Maverick show.
 Shayla Lawson’s top five.
 Now, before you name your five though, can you share a little bit about what hip-hop music has meant to you and why you love hip-hop?

-Shayla Lawson: Hip hop is where I learned about revolution.
+Shayla Lawson: Hip-hop is where I learned about revolution.
 So, I feel really indebted to hip-hop for everything that I’ve become.

 Matt Bowles: I feel similarly, to be honest, because.
 For me, as a white kid growing up in almost entirely white suburbs, when I got a hold of Public Enemy’s Fear of a Black Planet album and started listening through all the lyrics, I started asking questions.
 And then I started doing research.
 And so, for me, like when people ask me like, how did your political consciousness get to where it is now?
-I’m like, well, first of all, Chuck D like that, like I’ve never met him in person, but like, I credit him all the time because that started me on a path to asking questions and all that kind of stuff.

-So, and then of course I became a hip hop DJ and I was hip hop DJ for much of the nineties, actually.
-Started doing all kinds of different mobile DJ events and everything else and had a hip hop show on the radio station in college and all that kind of stuff.
-So for me, it was a big part of my heart and soul and drove a lot of things from politics, to a lot of the rest of my life as well.
+So, for me, it was a big part of my heart and soul and drove a lot of things from politics to a lot of the rest of my life as well.
 So super, super excited about this though.
 All right, Shayla.
 Who are your top five?

 Shayla Lawson: It’s tough.
 Okay, let’s start with five, Lady of Rage.
 And now all of a sudden it starts getting difficult, but I’m going to go with number four, MC Lyte.
 Three, Queen Latifah.
 Two, Rah Digga, which I’m sure is going to be controversial, but I’ve got the evidence.
 And number one, Lauryn Hill.